-Roan Mountain Professional Review and Guide
+Roan Mountain Professional Guide

 "Roan Mountain has two major summits, both just under 6,290 feet, but the massive ridge that extends to the northeast comprises a massif known as the Roan Highlands.
 Roan Mountain State Park, just below the peak, is a wonderful resource for hikers.
 The park has a tent/RV campground, rustic cabins, a pool, picnic sites, and natural history programming that culminates during the rhododendron festival and spring and fall naturalists’ rallies.